ajitesh13/cppcode/README.md

 ## Features

-Code snippet in equipped with basic structure of cpp code you would like to use while solving a problem in a competitve programming contest to make your coding fast and efficient.
+* Code snippet in equipped with basic structure of cpp code you would like to use while solving a problem in a competitve programming contest to make your coding fast and efficient.

+* All the debugging flags useful for a competitve programmer is also added in a comment in the code snippet.
+So no need to waste time on debugging silly mistakes in your code (You can directly use the command provided there to compile your cpp file and avoid silly errors, mainly runtime). :p

+* For more information on the provided g++ flags, please have a look [here](https://codeforces.com/blog/entry/15547)

 Note :- The code snippet is editable and anyone can configure this as per their needs